 I’m kind of thinking of pairing them with some Bernat Bundle Up just to get some awesome texture variation but still maintain that super soft feel.

-Is it wrong that when I see all of the other colorways available on Amazon I want to buy them all just so I can have one of each in my collection?
+Is it wrong that when I see all of the other colorways available I want to buy them all just so I can have one of each in my collection?
 I feel like that has to be a normal thing.

 8. Bernat Baby Sport